Vitsaus/mcp-todo-list/README.md

 # MCP Todo

 My first attempt to understand and learn how MCP servers/AI querying works.
+This is not suitable for production, this is very naive implementation which can quickly use your tokens with large amount of tasks.

 This workspace contains a simple mcp todo app with: